 No, appointments are available on an individual one-off basis and you do not need to register with us to be seen by our private doctors.

 As previously mentioned, appointments are charged based on the amount of time you have with the doctor.
-A 20 minute appointment with the IGP is £85.
+An initial consultation with IGP is ?120 (30 minute appointment)and a follow-up appointment is £95.
 However, you can register with the IGP and spread the cost of appointments throughout the year.
 Registration starts at just £30 per month for 5 appointments over the year, which can be used by up to 6 family members.
 This works out at just £72 per appointment, as well as the other benefits you will receive by registering with the IGP.Appointment Fees

 Simply click on the link below or contact us to say that you are interested in registering and we will send you the registration forms.
 Alternatively, you can complete these while you are waiting for your appointment.
 However, if you arrive for your appointment and choose to pay for a one-off consultation, but then later decide to register, we can register you and simply deduct the consultation from your plan when you do register.Register with the IGP